beginnersbook.com

 String substring(int beginIndex)

-Returns the substring starting from the specified index i.e beginIndex and extends to the character present at the end of the string.
-For example – "Chaitanya".substring(2) would return "aitanya".
+For example: "Chaitanya".substring(2) would return "aitanya".
 The beginIndex is inclusive, that is why the character present at the index 2 is included in the substring.
-This method throws IndexOutOfBoundsException If the beginIndex is less than zero or greater than the length of String (beginIndex<0||> length of String).

 String substring(int beginIndex, int endIndex)

-For example – "Chaitanya".substring(2,5) would return "ait".
 It throws IndexOutOfBoundsException If the beginIndex is less than zero OR beginIndex > endIndex OR endIndex is greater than the length of String.

-Java String substring() example
+Java String substring() examples

 public static void main(String args[]) {

-System.out.println("Substring starting from index 15:");
+System.out.print("Substring starting from index 7: ");

 }